 I have heard about cases wherein I just couldn’t figure out what the hell went wrong.
-A friend of mine who has a great travel history, financial records, rootedness proof.
+I have a friend who has a great travel history, financial records, rootedness proof.
 Everything was great, in my opinion.
 And yet her application was denied.
 I also know another who was applying for a Japanese visa for the third time.
 He meets all the items of someone who would surely be guaranteed approval, but was refused a visa, too.

 We were thinking, was it just a mistake?
 Was the assessor having a bad day when they evaluated their application?
 Haha.
 It’s just perplexing.

 Then, I also have another friend who had never been to any visa country, had shaky finances and was new to her job, but she was granted a multiple-entry visa!

 As you know, Vins and I often travel together, so when it comes to travel history, we’re on equal standing.
 In one of our visa applications, we applied at the same time.
 When it comes to all the other requirements, Vins is in a much better place than me.
 He had a full time job; I was a freelancer.
 He had more money in the bank, more stable employment history, more properties under his name.
 Naturally, I was more nervous.
 Guess what, my application was approved 2 weeks earlier than his.
 Haha.
 He was even called to submit more documents.
 It boggles the mind.
 LOL.